 Do You Know Your Rights?

 There are a lot of policies, rules and regulations that students are expected to know and follow at Mount Royal University.
 Within these policies, students have responsibilities, and often, accompanying student rights.
 If you’re not sure what rights you have as a student, check out both the current MRU Academic Calendar and Mount Royal’s institutional policy page here.
 For example, if you’re a student experiencing a disability, you would need to look in the Academic Accommodation for Students Experiencing a Disability policy, to view your rights.
 It is important to be aware of your student rights so you can exercise them when the need arises.

 SAMRU’s Student Advocacy Resource Coordinator can provide confidential support and options to individual students dealing with academic and non-academic advocacy concerns.
-If you have questions about the topics below, or another concern affecting your success at Mount Royal, visit the Student Advocacy Office in Z303 to learn more or check out our Student Advocacy resource page for more information on a variety of topics.
+If you have questions about the topics below, or another concern affecting your success at Mount Royal, visit the Student Advocacy Resource Center in Z303 to learn more or check out our Student Advocacy resource page for more information on a variety of topics.

 Discrimination, Harassment and Human Rights